 Loss of Confidentiality: Loss of confidentiality is also a potential risk of research participation.
-All precautions will be taken to make sure your name and medical record number will not be associated with your study data, but a risk to your confidentiality will always be present.
-Your genetic test results and health information may be placed into a scientific database.
+We will be keeping your medical record number in a file separate from the study data to minimize the risk of loss of confidentiality.
+Your genetic test results, survey results, and health information may be placed into a scientific database.
 Study data will be physically and electronically secured.
-As with any use of electronic means to store data, there is a risk of breach of data security.
+As with any use of electronic means to store or communicate data, there is a risk of breach of data security.
 Even though this will not be labeled with your name or any other identifying information there is a small risk it could be traced back to you.
 The risk of these things happening is small.
+Your personal identifiers will be used to link to state cancer registries to learn about cancer diagnoses and external databases to learn about your residential and occupational histories.
+In these cases, identifiers will be transferred using encrypted software and will be deleted by the external organization after the linkage process is complete.